Princess Nourah Bint Abdul Rahman University: Description

 The campus was constructed in a record time of two years, supported by 75,000 construction workers and the latest building machinery and methodologies.
 It is 13 million square meters in size, with a maximum capacity of 60,000 students.

 The campus has 600 high-tech smart buildings, large-capacity student residencies, various models of faculty residence units, and three spacious, state-of-the-art recreation centers.
 In addition, it has pre-schools, primary schools, intermediate and secondary schools.
 It also has an elegant central library, research centers, a university hospital, student support centers, student-accessible sport facilities, a convention center and an automated metro system by Hitachi Rail Italy.

 Health and Wellness

-Sports Facilities include a number of sports halls (basketball, volleyball, aerobatics, bicycles, etc.) as well as an olympic sized swimming pool.
+Sports Facilities include a number of sports halls (basketball, volleyball, aerobics, bicycles, etc.) as well as an Olympic-sized swimming pool.
 In 2016, the university signed a Memorandum of Understanding with the General Authority for Sports, aiming to increase participation in sports to 40% by 2030.